 …you will love these dishes too!

 I’m a big fan of cherry peppers.
-Because of this, I use them quite a bit in my every day cooking.
-Luckily, I have passed that quality on to my kids and they also love them.
+Because of this, I use them quite a bit in my everyday cooking.
 Two of our favorite simple meals featuring these babies are Pork Chops with vinegar peppers and sheet pan roasted broccolini with sausage.
 Another great one is our Youtube video of Orecchiette, sausage, broccoli rabe, and cherry peppers.

 If you’ve enjoyed this Chicken Scarpariello recipe or any recipe on this site please let us know in the comments.
 We would love to hear how you did and it’s nice to show others as well.
 Thanks!